Here is a breakdown of major shareholders in Hepion Pharmaceuticals Inc. (NASDAQ: HEPA)

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 1.73 million shares valued at $3.79 million.
 The investor’s holdings represent 3.25% of the HEPA Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 1.19 million shares valued at $2.62 million to account for 2.24% of the shares outstanding.
 The other top investors are AIGH Capital Management LLC which holds 0.92 million shares representing 1.73% and valued at over $2.02 million, while Renaissance Technologies, LLC holds 0.62% of the shares totaling 0.33 million with a market value of $0.72 million.

-Hepion Pharmaceuticals Inc. (NASDAQ: HEPA) is -9.13% lower on its value in year-to-date trading and has touched a low of $1.00 and a high of $4.83 in the current 52-week trading range.
+Hepion Pharmaceuticals Inc. (NASDAQ: HEPA) is -14.16% lower on its value in year-to-date trading and has touched a low of $1.00 and a high of $4.83 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The HEPA stock was last observed hovering at around $1.88 in the last trading session, with the day’s gains setting it 0.11% off its average median price target of $8.00 for the next 12 months.
-It is also 75.13% off the consensus price target high of $8.00 offered by 1 analysts, but current levels are 75.13% higher than the price target low of $8.00 for the same period.
+The HEPA stock was last observed hovering at around $2.02 in the last trading session, with the day’s loss setting it -0.14% off its average median price target of $8.00 for the next 12 months.
+It is also 76.5% off the consensus price target high of $8.00 offered by 1 analysts, but current levels are 76.5% higher than the price target low of $8.00 for the same period.

 Hepion Pharmaceuticals Inc. (HEPA) Analyst Forecasts